 1. Waitangi Treaty Grounds

 Walk among the very grounds where the founding document of New Zealand, the Treaty of Waitangi, was signed.
 The Treaty of Waitangi was signed by Maori chiefs and the British Crown on 6 February 1840, which you can learn all about in the innovative Museum of Waitangi.
 There is also a carved meeting house (whare), a waka house (canoe), the Treaty House, bush walks and more to discover.
-Book your Waitangi Treaty Grounds entry here.
+Book your Waitangi Treaty Grounds on Viator or Tripadvisor.